PHILIPP111007/phils_network/README.md

 ```

 \
 By default, django server runs on the 0.0.0.0 host and 8000 port (see `/phils_network/backend/.env.toml` file).
-So make sure that SERVER_HOST variable in the `/phils_network/frontend/.env` file is similar to your server IP.
+So make sure that SERVER_HOST and SERVER_PORT variables in the `/phils_network/frontend/.env` file are similar to your backend.

 Create production frontend app.
 ```sh